MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 ---
 # Browser feature differences between Microsoft Edge and WebView2

 WebView2 is based on the new Microsoft Edge browser.
 You have the opportunity to extend features from the browser to WebView2-based apps, which is useful.
 However, since WebView2 isn't limited to browser-like apps, there are some browser features that need to be modified or removed.
 This article provides the following information.

 *   The modified browser features and supporting information.
 *   The ability to turn on or off the feature.
 *   Guidance on keyboard shortcuts.

 ## Design guidelines

 In the context of WebView2, browser features adhere to the following design guidelines.

 *   Most features work the same in WebView2 and Microsoft Edge.
-If a feature doesn't make sense in the context of WebView2 or for other reasons, the feature is modified or turned off.
+If a feature doesn't make sense in the WebView2 context or for other reasons, the feature is modified or turned off.
 *   WebView2 features don't include Microsoft Edge branding.

 ## Features

-The following table displays the WebView2 features that differ from the Microsoft Edge browser, where:
+The following table displays the WebView2 features that differ from the Microsoft Edge browser.

 *   **Default state** indicates that the feature is part of the default experience on a new WebView2 instance.
-*   **Configurable** indicates that you may turn on or off the feature using WebView2 APIs or command line switches.
+*   **Configurable** indicates that you may turn on or off the feature using WebView2 APIs or command-line switches.

->[!Note]
+> [!NOTE]
-> This guide doesn't cover modifying features via command line switches.
-For more information on turning on and off features with command line switches, navigate to [List of Chromium Command Line Switches][PeterExperimentsChromiumCommandLineSwitches].
+> This article doesn't cover modifying features using command-line switches.
+For more information about turning on and off features with command-line switches, navigate to [List of Chromium Command Line Switches][PeterExperimentsChromiumCommandLineSwitches].

 | Feature | Default state | Configurable | Details |
 |:--- |:--- |:--- | :--- |